-If you’re transferring to a Mac, connect the iPhone via USB and open the “Photos” app.
-Similarly to connecting to a PC, you might need to unlock your iPhone and allow the phone to connect on the “Trust This Computer prompt.”
+If you’re transferring to a Mac, link the iPhone via USB and open the “Photos“ app.
+Similarly to connecting to a PC, you might need to unlock your iPhone and allow the phone to connect on the “Trust This Computer” prompt.

 You should see the Import screen in the Photos app, showing all your photos on the iPhone.
 If you don’t see that, click on your phone’s name in the sidebar on the left.
 Next, you can select the photos you want to transfer or click Import All New Photos to copy every picture to your Mac.

-- Once you find the files to transfer, drag and drop them to your chosen location on the computer.
-In addition, you can drag and drop the whole DCIM folder.
-Ensure you’re copying and not moving the files since the Move option will altogether remove them from the iPhone.
+- Once you find the files to transfer, “drag and drop” them to your chosen location on the computer.
+In addition, you can drag and drop the whole “DCIM” folder.
+Ensure you’re copying and not moving the files since the “Move” option removes them from the iPhone.

-You can copy the photos to the Pictures folder or to a new folder you’ve created beforehand.
-Additionally, if you’d like to transfer the photos and clear your phone’s memory simultaneously, moving the files would be a better solution than copying.
+You can copy the photos to the Pictures folder or a new folder you’ve created beforehand.
+If you’d like to transfer the photos and clear your phone’s memory simultaneously, moving the files would be a better solution than copying.

 Transfer iPhone Images to PC via Bluetooth